A boy was decapitated on a waterslide. The park knew the ride could kill people, officials say.

 From the ride’s grand opening on July 10, 2014, to Caleb’s death on Aug.
 7, 2016, 13 people were injured largely because the rafts went airborne, causing some riders to hit the net and the suspended metal hoops enclosing the slide.
 Investigators say Caleb was decapitated after the raft collided with the hoops.
 Two women suffered bone fractures and laceration that day.

-“The presence of the overhead netting and support hoops speaks volumes about the designers’ extreme disregard for the value of human life,” the indictment says, adding that it violates American Society for Testing and Materials’ rules prohibiting any obstruction in the riders’ path.
+“The presence of the overhead netting and support hoops speaks volumes about the designers’ extreme disregard for the value of human life,” the indictment says, adding that it violates international standards prohibiting any obstruction in the riders’ path.

 “Henry and Schooley did the opposite; they installed metal bars directly across the known flight path,” the indictment says.
 The two men were not charged individually.

-Note: This article, originally published on March 24, has been updated.